strategio-tech/fp-sim4-team-404/README.md

 # Cryptek - Cryptocurrency monitoring made easy

 <p>Cryptek is a web-app designed to facilitate an easily-navigable cryptocurrency monitoring hub.
 Users can view lists of cryptocurrency assets and associated details without too much visual clutter or overcomplication.
-Creating a suitable environment for cryptocurrency novices or those who want simple information without needless detail.</p>
+Creating a suitable environment for cryptocurrency novices or those who want simple information without needless detail.
+The site can be accessed at http://ec2-3-81-115-80.compute-1.amazonaws.com/</p>

 ![Front Page](Diagrams/Cryptek-front-page.png "Front Page")